rocket-pool/RPIPs/RPIPs/RPIP-43.md

 Node operators can manage the set of validators in their megapool:

-- A Node Operator SHALL be able to add new validators to their megapool
+- A node operator SHALL be able to add new validators to their megapool
-- A Node Operator MAY be able to migrate existing validators to their megapool
+- A node operator MAY be able to migrate existing validators to their megapool
      - Note that this would involve updating the validators' BLS withdrawal credentials to the megapool address
 - New and existing validators' withdrawal credentials MUST be checked to correctly refer to the megapool address, with the validator status set to Dissolved if the check fails
      - The check MAY occur after the validator is added initially as Prestaked
-- A Node Operator SHALL be able to remove exited validators from their megapool
+- A node operator SHALL be able to remove exited validators from their megapool

 ### `debt` Variable
 - There SHALL be a `debt` variable that is initially set to 0
 - The oDAO SHALL be able to increase `debt` to apply penalties (see [RPIP-42](./RPIP-42.md/#penalizable-offenses)) by majority vote
-  - If this causes the megapool to meet the criteria for a non-Node Operator initiated exit (see [RPIP-44](RPIP-44.md)), it is RECOMMENDED that an exit is initiated by the same transaction
+  - If this causes the megapool to meet the criteria for a non-Node operator initiated exit (see [RPIP-44](RPIP-44.md)), it is RECOMMENDED that an exit is initiated by the same transaction
 - There SHALL be a function to pay off `debt` with ETH.
-The ETH SHALL be sent to the rETH contract and the `debt` SHALL be reduced by the amount
+The ETH SHALL be sent to the rETH contract and the `debt` SHALL be reduced by the amount.

 ### Funds Management